johari-Frias/Amazon-Global-Sales-Analytics/README.md

 **KPIs Tracked:** Revenue by Channel/Country, Profit Margin %, Discount Rate vs. Volume, Day-of-Week Revenue, Monthly Trends

-**Critical Insight:** Amazon.com (US) generates 29.6% of revenue but operates at only **9.1% profit margin**—less than half of European markets (21–24%).
-The 5–10% discount tier delivers **identical margins to full price** with no incremental volume—proving these discounts are unnecessary and waste an estimated $100K–150K annually.
+**Critical Insight:** Amazon.com (US) generates 29.6% of revenue but operates at only **9.1% profit margin**, less than half of European markets (21–24%).
+The 5–10% discount tier delivers **identical margins to full price** with no incremental volume, proving these discounts are unnecessary and waste an estimated $100K–150K annually.
 Order volume drops 49% from August to September.

 ---